 Feminism emerged little by little and the first manifestation of it was made by the Suffragettes, at the end of the 18th century.
-With time, women’s demands started to embark on other issues such as fair pay, equitable opportunities of employment, education, the right to freedom, respect, security and so on.
+With time, women’s demands started to embark on other issues such as fair pay, equitable opportunities of employment, education, the right to freedom, respect, security, and so on.
 Of course, fashion reflected everything, from clothing to accessories.

-The fashion world is known for having oppressed and deprived many women from its dictatorial rules present in the editorials of influential brands in the market, being an evident obstacle in its search for freedom.
+The fashion world is known for having oppressed and deprived many women of its dictatorial rules present in the editorials of influential brands in the market, being an evident obstacle in its search for freedom.
 On the other hand, this universe has already been able to be a great ally of the female public and its struggles for gender equality.

 Dressage like corsets, tight dresses, heels that hurt, in a way, is a reflection of how macho society imposes certain standards even on the streets that women should wear.
-Feminism, therefore, has come to break these standards and, little by little, women are showing that they have the right to express themselves and to be free in all aspects, including in their dressing ways.
+Feminism, therefore, has come to break these standards, and, little by little, women are showing that they have the right to express themselves and to be free in all aspects, including in their dressing ways.

 May the Pride Win

 When we talk about artistic expressions, the LGBTQIA + movement was the driving force behind the queer theory, one of the areas of study of marginalized art.
-She dialogues with questions about the meaning of gender, sexual identity and the social consequences that these issues generate.
+She dialogues with questions about the meaning of gender, sexual identity, and the social consequences that these issues generate.

 The idea of